acweathersby/js.blend/README.md

 ### Raw Data

-JS.BLEND works by turning the schemas, also known in Blender as SDNAs, in the .blend file into JavaScript prototype objects.
+JS.BLEND works by turning reading the C/C++ struct schemas defined the .blend file, also known as SDNAs, converting them into Javascript Protoypes, and applying them to the binary objects stored in the Blender file.
 It then creates new objects from these prototypes, one for every single data structure stored in the file.
 The actual data is left stored in an `ArrayBuffer` and `TypedArray` views and `DataViews` used to make the stuctured data available to the rest of JS.

 The compiled objects can be found by accessing `blend.file.objects`, which is used as a key/value lookup for all data structures from the file.
 For example `blend.file.objects["Mesh"]` will return an array of all mesh objects stored in the file.